geek/wreck/README.md

 #### `request`

-The request event is emitted just after *wreck* creates a request and before it makes a request.
+The request event is emitted just after *wreck* creates a request.
 The handler should accept the following arguments `(req)` where:

   - `req` - the raw [`ClientRequest`](https://nodejs.org/api/http.html#http_class_http_clientrequest) object created from the `uri`.